 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UT Arlington, approximately 37% of students took out student loans averaging $5,511 a year.
-That adds up to $22,044 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UT Arlington, approximately 39% of students took out student loans averaging $5,942 a year.
+That adds up to $23,768 over four years for those students.

 The student loan default rate at UT Arlington is 5.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UT Arlington Graduates Make?students who graduate from UT Arlington with a bachelor's degree go on to jobs where they make an average salary of $48,700 in their early years.
+How Much Money Do UT Arlington Graduates Make?students who graduate with a bachelor's degree from UT Arlington make about $48,700 a year during their first few years of employment after graduation.
 That's great news for UT Arlington students since it is 22% more than the average college graduate's salary of $39,802 per year.

 Location of The University of Texas at Arlington